richkay/cmsify/readme.md

 `http://local.app/cmsify`

-See config where you can change,for example, routing stuff like middleware and prefixing under
+See config where you can change,for example, routing stuff like middleware and prefixing:

 `config/cmsify.php`